Matthewstown Passage Tomb: History

-This is one of a group of small passage tombs in Co.
-Waterford with affinities to the tombs in Cornwall and the Scilly Isles, hence the name "Scilly-Tramore group," suggesting that the builders were seafarers from Cornwall.
+This is one of a group of small passage tombs in County Waterford with affinities to the tombs in Cornwall and the Scilly Isles, hence the name "Scilly-Tramore group," suggesting that the builders were seafarers from Cornwall.

 Description

 Matthewstown Passage Tomb is 4.5 m (fifteen feet) long and about 1.8 m (six feet) wide.
 There are two rows of five orthostats protruding above the ground to about 1 metre (three-and-a-half feet).
 This grave was covered by four large stone slabs.